Codecademy/docs/content/html/concepts/tables/tables.md

   - 'paths/front-end-engineer-career-path'
 ---

-In HTML, a table is an element that allows for the representation of data in two dimensions; these dimensions are columns and rows.
+In HTML, a table is an element that allows for the representation of data in two dimensions; these dimensions are columns and rows:

 ## Example